Ecwid/ecwid-api-docs/README.md

 # Changelog

+## March 13, 2018

+Added customer selection of product options in order item details.
+Now you can know how each option influences the price of a purchased product.
+[Learn more](https://developers.ecwid.com/api-documentation/orders)

 ## March 7, 2018

 1) Added enable/disable controls for "ON SALE" and "SOLD OUT" labels in product listing.